 Hasselblad X1D versus Canon 1D X Mark II

 The Hasselblad X1D-50c and the Canon EOS-1D X Mark II are two professional cameras that were revealed to the public, respectively, in June 2016 and February 2016.
 The X1D is a mirrorless interchangeable lens camera, while the 1DX Mark II is a DSLR.
-The cameras are based on a medium format (X1D) and a full frame sensor.
+The cameras are based on a medium format (X1D) and a full frame (1DX Mark II) sensor.
 The Hasselblad has a resolution of 51.3 megapixel, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Hasselblad X1D and the Canon 1D X Mark II is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X1D – represents the basis or 100 percent across all the size and weight measures).